WeblateOrg/weblate/docs/admin/install.rst

     defined in :file:`/etc/passwd`.
-Many distributions default to non writable directory for users used for serving web content (such as ``apache``, ``www-data`` or ``wwwrun``, so you either have to run Weblate under different user or change this setting.
+Many distributions default to non writable directory for users used for serving web content (such as ``apache``, ``www-data`` or ``wwwrun``, so you either have to run Weblate under a different user or change this setting.

 .. seealso::